Gkcloud5/Better-future/Triangle pyramid pattern.md

         print(end = " ")
     space = space - 1
 ```
-* These lines are helps to give space in output
+* These lines are helps to give space before astrix in output
 *